hphilpotts/Album-Review-App-Project-2-General-Assembly-SEI-66/readme.md

 After various attempts using differing approaches and documentation, I have decided instead to do away with image upload, and instead use direct image URLs.
 I encountered some issues when changing this: key fixes included removing `enctype` from `album/add.ejs` and changing the `name=image` input to `name=albumCover`.

+The app has now been successfully rehosted on Cyclic, and Album Cover images will now persist as they are direct image URL links.